wddwycc/DDTableViewController/README.md

 This approach allows crafting a tableView with different kind of cells much easier and faster.

-Here is how you define initialize a full feature UITableView
+Here is how you initialize a full feature UITableView

 ```swift
 import DDTableViewController